Mailam Engineering College

 Mailam Engineering College is a private engineering college, founded in 1998, in the Villupuram district of Tamil Nadu, India.

-The college is approved by the All India Council for Technical Education in New Delhi and affiliated with Anna University, Chennai.
+The college is approved by the All India Council for Technical Education, New Delhi and affiliated with Anna University, Chennai.
 The college is built in a campus of 42 acres, situated adjacent to the Sri Subramaniam Swamy Koil, Mailam, and Sri Vakkarakali Amman Koil, Thiruvakkarai.
+The college has an air-conditioned auditorium that can accommodate 750 students.

+In January 2025, the college stood first among the 315 colleges in the Naan Madhalvan scheme by providing 660 placements.
+In 2016, the college students of the department of electronics and communication engineering developed an anti piracy equipment to prevent motion picture on screen from exposure to all kinds of lenses.
+The college students also developed a remote powered ploughing machine.

 Courses

-The college offers Eight undergraduate courses and six postgraduate courses including M.B.A. and M.C.A.
+The college offers eight undergraduate courses and six postgraduate courses including M.B.A. and M.C.A.